-The Group is a leading Swiss provider of financing solutions and services.
-The product range includes consumer credit products such as personal loans and auto leases and loans, credit cards, insurance products sold in this context, invoice financing, and deposits and savings products.
+The Group is a leading Swiss provider of financing solutions and offers also term deposits and saving products.
 The Group is subject to prudential supervision by FINMA, holds a banking licence and provides a range of financing products and services.
-Headquartered in Zurich, the Group operates almost entirely in Switzerland through a nationwide network of 9 branches as well as through other distribution channels, such as the internet, credit card partners (including Conforama, Fnac, Touring Club

-Schweiz, LIPO, IKEA and SPAR), independent intermediaries and auto dealers.
-As of 31 December 2022, the Group employed approximately 929 employees (FTEs) and served more than one million customers.
+Headquartered in Zurich, the Group operates almost entirely in Switzerland through a nationwide network of 9 branches as well as through other distribution channels, such as the internet, credit card partners (including Conforama, Fnac, Touring Club Schweiz, LIPO, IKEA and SPAR), independent intermediaries and auto dealers.
+As of 31 December 2021, the Group employed approximately 916 employees (FTEs) and served more than one million customers.
 The Group's product offering includes unsecured personal loans, auto leases and loans, credit cards and insurance products sold with these products as well as invoice financing.